ehousecy/fabric/docs/source/deployorderer/ordererchecklist.md

 BootstrapMethod: file
 ```

-* **`BootstrapMethod`**: If you plan to create this node on a network that is not using a system channel, override this value to `none` and then ensure that [`ChannelParticipation.Enabled`](#channelparticipation) is set to `true`, otherwise you will get an error when you attempt to start the node.
-If you are creating a node to be joined to a system channel, unless you plan to use a file type other than “file”, this value should be left as is.
+* **`BootstrapMethod`**: (default value should not be overridden) Unless you plan to use a file type other than “file”, this value should be left as is.

 ## General.BoostrapFile